srsexton94/to-done/README.md

 * submit the task and see it reflected in a list of to-dos
 * mark a task as completed
 * remove a task

+## Future Goals
+In future iterations of this project I would firstly like to improve its mobile-responsiveness, and secondly perhaps add extra attributes to the `todo` items.

+Additionally I would like to de-bug the strange ordering of the localStorage index view (the to do list items dont load in order) and adjuset my form validation so it allows for closer due dates (currently not allowing one day out).